gitter-lab/pria-ams-enamine/datasets/README.md

 First, download data from Zenodo ([doi:10.5281/zenodo.5348291](https://doi.org/10.5281/zenodo.5348291)).
 This data should be stored in `Zenodo/v1/`.

 Now `Zenodo/v1/` should contain the following:
 - **ams_all_preds.csv.gz**: The AMS dataset predictions when using an RF or baseline model trained on the training dataset.
-We started with 8434707 AMS compounds and detected that 247025 were in the LC or MLPCN compound list.
-These were removed from the AMS list, leaving 8187682 compounds.
+Includes the predicted score and rank from each model for each compound.
+We started with 8,434,707 AMS compounds and detected that 247,025 were in the LC or MLPCN training data.
+These were removed from the AMS list, leaving 8,187,682 compounds to score.
 The compound matching was done on the SMILES that we canonicalized in rdkit.
-- **ams_order_results.csv.gz**: Results for the 1024 purchased AMS library compound against the PriA-SSB target.
+- **ams_order_results.csv.gz**: Information about the 1,024 compounds purchased from the AMS library.
+Excludes the 4 AMS compounds that were incompletely dissolved.
+Includes the chemical feature representation, information from the vendor, RF and baseline model predictions, screening results, and clustering results.
 - **cdd_training_data.tar.gz**: The LC1234 and MLPCN raw result files against PriA-SSB target.
 These are used in preprocessing.
 - **enamine_dose_reponse_curves.tsv**: The dose response curve summaries from all three runs on the 68 Enamine compounds.
 Only the highest-quality dose response curve per compound was used.
 - **enamine_final_list.csv.gz**: Contains the final 100 filtered compounds from `enamine_top_10000.csv.gz`.
 See `analysis_notebooks/enamine_final_list/`.